sjjsy/sjjsy.github.io/_pages/now.md

 Currently, I'm focusing on six things:

-1. Fulfilling my childhood dream of establishing and maintaining a personal website.
+1. Starting a full-time job that fits my goals/values.
-2. Starting a full-time job that fits my goals/values.
+2. Helping my wife, my sister and I to buy an apartment
-3. Finding an apartment to buy with my wife.
+3. Helping to establish a new business venture.
-4. Helping to establish a startup.
+4. Training West Coast swing dancing as much as I can.
-5. Training West Coast swing dancing as much as I can.
+5. Being social and loving to people around me.
-6. Being social and loving to people around me.
+6. Fulfilling my childhood dream of establishing and maintaining a personal website.

 ## Horizon